-Prospective trainees can demonstrate:

-- a commitment and capability to pursue a career as a paediatric palliative medicine physician. - the ability and willingness to achieve the common learning goals for Advanced Training: - team leadership - supervision and teaching - the professional behaviours, as outlined in the Competencies try criteria

-Prospective trainees must have:

-- completed RACP Basic Training, including the Written and Clinical Examinations. - general medical registration with the Medical Board of Australia if applying in Australia, or a medical registration with a general scope of practice with the Medical Council of New Zealand and a practising certificate if applying in Aotearoa New Zealand. - an Advanced Training position in an RACP-accredited training setting or network or an approved non-core training position.
+Entry attributes Prospective trainees can demonstrate: a commitment and capability to pursue a career as a respiratory physician the ability and willingness to achieve the common learning goals for Advanced Training: team leadership supervision and teaching Ŭ E the professional behaviours, as outlined in the Competencies Prospective trainees must have: Entry criteria completed RACP Basic Training, including the Written and Clinical Examinations general medical registration with the Medical Board of Australia if applying in Australia, or a medical registration with a general scope of practice with the Medical Council of New Zealand and a practising certificate if applying in Aotearoa New Zealand. an Advanced Training position in an RACP-accredited training setting or network or an approved non-core training position.